sfmth/ibnalhaytham/README.md

 <p align="center" float="center">
   <img src="docs/processor.jpg" width="700"/>
 </p>
-The processor module is a 32bit 5 stage piplined RISC-V based processor with 16 registers, it does not support full RV32I but only a subset of its instructions are supported:
+The processor module is a 32bit 5 stage pipelined RISC-V based processor with 16 registers, it does not support full RV32I but only a subset of its instructions are supported:

 ```
 lw, addi, slti, ori, andi, sw, add, sub, slt, or, and, beq, jal
 ```
-The microarchitecture is based on the one introduced in the following book, if you want to understand this project better it is recomende to take a look at this book.
+The microarchitecture is based on the one introduced in the following book, if you want to understand this project better it is recommended to take a look at this book.
 > Digital Design and Computer Architecture, RISC-V Edition by David Harris and Sarah L. Harris

 The processor module adds support for a stall signal that can stall instruction fetch until the next instruction is ready.
 Here is a schematic of the fetch stage with support for handling hazards associated with the new stall signal: